alibaba/HandyJSON/README.md

 # Features

-* Serialize/Deserialize Object/JSON to/From JSON/Object (classes and structs)
+* Serialize/Deserialize Object/JSON to/From JSON/Object

+* Naturally use object property name for mapping, no need to specify a mapping relationship

 * Support almost all types in Swift

-* Naturally use object property name for mapping, no need to specify a mapping relationship
+* Support struct

 * Custom transformations for mapping